EOSC-PLATFORM/resource-profile/docs/elementsOfDataSource.rst

    * - Element name
      - Description
      - Mandatory

-   * - paymentModel
+   * - researchProductLicensings
-     - Webpage with the supported payment models and restrictions that apply to each of them.
+     - Licenses under which the research products contained within the data sources can be made available.
+Repositories can allow a license to be defined for each research product, while for scientific databases the database is typically provided under a single license.
      - N
-   * - pricing
+   * - researchProductAccessPolicies
-     - Webpage with the information on the price scheme for this Resource in case the customer is charged for.
+     - Research product access policy
      - N
 16. Research Product Metadata
 ########